akrameid/online-book-store/README.md

 You can find database tables in file src/main/resources/schema.sql

+## Unit Tests

+- I just added unit test for service classes only as they only contain the main logic.
+- For Controller classes, there is no extra logic to be tested.
+So I neglect to add tests for controller methods

 ## Assumptions

 - Stock-level in the book, is configured as normal number with no business cases or validations as it was not clear for